LucasAndrad/uix_validations/README.md

 `uix_validations` is a gem that provides Js functions for real time validations.

-Uix is the abbreviation that I "created" for UI and UX, since this gem has some thigs from both worlds
+Uix is the abbreviation that I "created" for UI and UX, since this gem has some things from both worlds

 ## Installation